scholarslab/onus/README.md

 The script can take four flags/switches/options

+    -L  Upgrade Omeka and Neatline to the latest and greatest versions.
+(Note: "Pre-2.0 versions of Neatline can't be upgraded directly to version 2.2.
+Upgrade to version 2.0 first!")
+    -n [number]  Where [number] is a valid Neatline tag from https://github.com/scholarslab/Neatline.
+This will upgrade Neatline to the specified version number.
     -o [number]  Where [number] is a valid Omeka tag from https://github.com/omeka/Omeka.
 This will upgrade Omeka to the specified version number.

-    -n [number]  Where [number] is a valid Neatline tag from https://github.com/scholarslab/Neatline.
-This will upgrade Neatline to the specified version number.

     -s  Do not upgrade Omeka
     -t  Do not upgrade Neatline